Caregiver Support & Respite

 We will continue to monitor each community and establish/modify response plans as needed.
 We are currently providing many of our services and classes remotely.
 Learn more about our virtual services.

 If you have any questions, please contact the LSS Caregiver Support & Respite staff person you work with or call 866.787.9802.
-Read our full COVID-19 update on the LSS Caregiver Facebook page.
+Follow us on Facebook: LSS Caregiver Facebook page.

 Coaching and counseling to help family caregivers develop their caregiving skills, find available resources, and practice self-care to maintain a healthy and balanced lifestyle.